 Having an entrepreneurial mindset can often be the difference between long-term success and struggling to turn your idea into reality.

 In this guide, we’ll show you the keys to developing an entrepreneur mindset and more importantly, the entrepreneurial spirit, to help increase your chances of success by learning from some of the best entrepreneurs.

 Table of Contents

-The entrepreneurial mindset is an attitude that allows you to think long term and push through any obstacles and challenges that come with starting a business.
+An entrepreneurial mindset is an attitude that prioritizes long term planning, enabling you to push through any obstacles and challenges that come with starting a business.
 It means having an open mind, using critical thinking, and being resilient when times get tough.
 It means looking for solutions, not problems.
 The best part is, you don’t need to go to Harvard Business School to develop it.

 Starting a business is incredibly difficult.
 Many businesses fail.
 Entrepreneurs need to be OK with failure and be able to push through self doubt.
 Not all of the bold plans we make will turn out to be million-dollar ideas.

 Why do people become entrepreneurs?

 What type of entrepreneur are you?
 Every entrepreneur has a different starting story.
 But there are three common reasons why people leave a salaried job to start their own business.